Our Services

 A lingering cough in women aged 30–45 is common and often manageable.
 Most causes—like post-viral irritation, allergies, reflux, or airway inflammation—are treatable once identified.
 The important thing is to listen to your body, track patterns, and take next steps when a cough doesn't resolve.

-If you're wondering whether your symptoms point to Acute / Chronic Tracheitis / Bronchitis, you can use a free AI-powered symptom checker to gain clarity before your next doctor visit.
+If your symptoms suggest inflammation of the airways, get personalized insights about Acute / Chronic Tracheitis / Bronchitis through a free AI-powered symptom checker that can help clarify your condition before your next doctor visit.
 And always speak to a doctor about any cough that is persistent, worsening, or associated with concerning symptoms.
 Getting answers doesn't mean expecting the worst—it means taking your health seriously and giving yourself the best chance to feel well again.

 (References)